fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

 - The current rate limiting seems to affect EVERYTHING

-- conditions should be configured carefully....a quick first run through has shown that items can be removed and approved and removed and approved...perhaps some sort of item with the process that tracks approvals/disapprovals and takes action based on a decisions, hmmmm
+- conditions should be configured carefully....a quick run throughs have shown that items can be removed and approved and removed and approved, etc et al. with conflicting results.
+Perhaps some sort of summary/decision addition to the process on a decisions, hmmmm

-- time check isn't quite right

 Think about